laravel/spark-docs/upgrade.md

     @import "./../../../vendor/laravel/spark/resources/assets/sass/spark";

-    // or, if you've published the Spark source to your project root...
+    // Or, if you've published the Spark source to your project root...
     @import "./spark/spark";

 Next, you should move any Less customizations from your old `app.less` file to the new `app.scss` file.